- Dead Cells is just one of the games blocked by a failed to load library steam.hdll error.

 - Restart your PC.

-- Open Steam again and choose Library.
+- Open Steam, then choose Library.

 Don’t worry, your game progress will be saved in Steam Cloud.